Alioth-Dev/odin-recipes/README.md

 # odin-recipes
-An Basic Recipes Page for Enhancing Git skills.
+An Basic HTML Recipes Page for Enhancing Git skills.
+It showcases the topics learned so far in The Odin Project [HTML and Git]